mangatram/aws-assignment/README.md

 #### Terraform execution

 Make sure terraform is installed on the machine executing these commands.
-Follow the install instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+Follow the install instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+This code is tested on terraform version 1.6.5 and aws provider version 4.46.0

 #### Terraform init, plan and apply
 ```shell